ryanlayer/ssec2/README.md

 ### Have an instance run a script then terminate

-Launch an instance that runs a srcipt, in this case `prime.sh`:
+Launch an instance that runs a script, in this case `prime.sh`:

 ```
 source $HOME/.ssec2